Eye Anemia: Symptoms, Causes and Treatment options

 Eye anemia is not a standalone medical condition but rather a symptom of systemic anemia impacting ocular health.
 When the body lacks sufficient healthy red blood cells to carry adequate oxygen to tissues, including the eyes, various complications can ensue.
 This condition can lead to vision problems and other eye-related symptoms.

-Causes of Eye Anemia
+What are the Causes of Eye Anemia?

 Systemic Anemia and Nutrient Deficiencies